PanicStation.org

 What can wait

-• You do not need to decide today whether to “fight” the underlying case — first confirm what the case is and stop any immediate escalation.
+• You do not need to decide today whether to fight the underlying case; first find out what the case is and whether anything urgent is active.

-• You do not need to write a long explanation until the court tells you the correct process (for example, statutory declaration or a set-aside application).
+• You do not need to write a full explanation until the court tells you the correct process.

-• You do not need to pay anything today unless the court (contacted via independently verified details) confirms the case and explains what payment would and would not resolve.
+• You do not need to pay today unless the court, contacted through official details, confirms the case and explains what payment would and would not fix.

 Important reassurance